MicroLua/MicroLua/docs/mlua.md

 - `flash: table | false`\
   A description of the flash memory provided by the platform, or `false` if the platform doesn't have any flash memory.
-The table has the fields `address`, `size`, `write_size` and `erase_size`.
+The table has the fields `ptr`, `size`, `write_size` and `erase_size`.

 ## `mlua.repr`